Convert anything, at global scale.

 Why convert MD to AIFF?

-Convert to AIFF when the recipient needs high-fidelity editable audio for production, mastering, archiving, or sample-based workflows, especially in Apple-heavy or studio environments.
+Choose AIFF as target when the recipient needs high-fidelity editable audio for production, mastering, archiving, or sample-based workflows, especially in Apple-heavy or studio environments.

 What changes when converting MD to AIFF?